Happy Home, Happy Skin

 The evidence exists.
 Many people already recognise that itchy skin gets worse in dry homes, and that fragranced products or mouldy rooms can trigger eczema flare-ups.
 But this knowledge hasn’t yet been translated into joined-up national messaging or everyday advice.

-The Skin Well™ believes this matters.
-Because when skin is left out of the healthy home conversation, the public is left without the full picture.
+The Skin Well® project highlights this gap — because when skin is left out of healthy home messaging, the public is left without the full picture.

 Trusted Sources (Not a Complete Catalogue)